ayushi25jaiswal/ayushi-blog/README.md

-I have deployed my Blog app at heroku app which you can check out my blogs ❤️ at  - https://ayushi-blog.herokuapp.com/
+I have deployed my Blog web app at heroku app, you can check out my blogs ❤️ at  - https://ayushi-blog.herokuapp.com/